jackTabsCode/asphalt/README.md

 > This feature uses a private Studio API, so this feature may break without warning.

 Asphalt expects a single [KeyframeSequence](https://create.roblox.com/docs/reference/engine/classes/KeyframeSequence) to be saved as either a `.rbxm` or `.rbxmx` file.

+## Videos

+When uploading videos, you must provide the `--expected-price` argument, which is the price you expect to be charged for the video.
+See the [Roblox documentation on Videos](https://create.roblox.com/docs/en-us/ui/video-frames#upload-videos) for more details.

+## Models

+Asphalt supports uploading `.fbx` files purely out of ease, but Roblox does not offer control over the import settings through the web API.
+As such, this is not a feature that most developers use.

+We instead recommend uploading your models with the 3D Importer in Studio, which provides a 3D preview, error checking, and customizable settings.
+You can then use a tool like [Rojo](https://github.com/rojo-rbx/rojo) to build them into your project.

 ## Attributions